rticommunity/rticonnextdds-usecases-act/README.md

 The QoS applied for this "Channel" across the WAN is the `WAN_STATUS_QOS` which sets
 the Reliability QoS kind to [[BEST_EFFORT]](#best_effort-delivery)

+The Routing Service input reader QoS has a different time-based filter QoS applied per chosen channel
+to downsample the data before it is processed by the Routing Service.

+This minimizes resource usage and optimizes overhead/bandwidth usage across the entire message path.

 ### Test:
 In `start_router.sh`, ensure the `PlatformData` topic is assigned to the desired
 `PLATFORM_STATUS_<RATE>_CHANNEL` [Channel](#data-channels) .